LaisRast/Screenage/README.md

 To provide Screenage with that file, please edit `/scripts/config.ini` and add the path of that file to it.

 ### Weather API Key
 Screenage uses OpenWeatherMap API to get weather data.
 Thus, you need to have an API key.
-You can get one from [this site](http://openweathermap.org) (it's free.)
+You can get one from [here](http://openweathermap.org) (it's free.)
 After getting a key, please edit `/scripts/config.ini` and add the key to it.

 ### Google Calendar